 Many sex workers do pay tax and keep records, in which case applying for a job seekers benefit is simple.
 If you haven’t been paying tax, this guide will provide simple information.

-The end of the tax year is March 31st, so the tax you owe for the 2019 – 2020 financial year is due now.
+The end of the tax year is March 31st, so the tax you owe for the financial year is due then.
 However, IRD is very flexible with repayments and is happy to work with you so your repayments are affordable and not stressful.

 We recommend that everyone stays home and no one continues to do in-person work of any kind, but if you do plan to continue to do sex work at all, you can declare a job per week at $150 with minimal impact on your benefit, as around $80 of additional income doesn’t affect your benefit, and the other $70 only reduces your benefit by about 20 cents per dollar (about $14 in our example).
 The more you earn the higher the number of cents per dollar your benefit is reduced by.